-The Silver Jacket teams of Ohio and Indiana, with support of the Midwest Regional Climate Center, have launched a Silver Jackets Flood of 1913 website at: http://mrcc.isws.illinois.edu/1913Flood/
+The Silver Jacket teams of Ohio and Indiana, with support of the Midwest Regional Climate Center, have launched a Silver Jackets Flood of 1913 website at: https://mrcc.isws.illinois.edu/1913Flood/

 The web site is packed with histortical information as well as current-day tips on flood preparedness, mitigation, and more.

 Flooding at Dayton along the Miami River.

 Martial law established at Dayton as a precaution against looting.
 As seen in: "Our National Calamity of Fire, Flood, and Tornado" by Logan Marshall, 1913.
 L. T. Myers publisher.
 These floods caused 527 deaths, the U.S. record for the 20th Century.

-A full list can be found here: http://mrcc.isws.illinois.edu/1913Flood/agencies/partners.shtml
+A full list can be found here: https://mrcc.isws.illinois.edu/1913Flood/agencies/partners.shtml